-4.8 Department Review Committee's Vote and Report
+4.7 Department Review Committee's Vote and Report

 All members of the department committee should thoroughly review the portfolio.
 After thoroughly reviewing the portfolio and comprehensively considering its strengths and weaknesses, the department review committee will, by majority vote, recommend granting or denying CFS candidacy, CFS, or rank advancement.
 A tie vote signals lack of majority support and is considered a recommendation for denial.
-The committee will report its vote to the department chair and describe in writing the faculty member's strengths and weaknesses in fulfilling the professional responsibilities defined in the position description.
+The committee will report its vote to the department chair and describe in writing the faculty member's strengths and weaknesses in teaching, scholarship, and citizenship, including student mentoring within one or more of these areas.
 Dissenting members of the committee may choose to include a dissenting report.